ilyakrasnov/ASOSMA/HToolbox/Introduction.md

 HTBox harnesses the skills of volunteer developers to contribute disaster relief aid through

 1. Creating apps that map the spread of disease
-2.	maintaining software that helps to optimize the delivery of relief supplies And more…
+2. Maintaining software that helps to optimize the delivery of relief supplies And more…

 Humanitarian Toolbox has a goal of creating software and programs for relief organizations to have ready in times of need.